How To Stop A Headache Before It Gets Bad | Holistic Health HQ

 There are a number of reasons which may attribute to a secondary headache.
 These conditions may include, but are not limited to, the following:

-• Dehydration may also be the root cause of your headache.
-There are a how to stop a headachenumber of reasons which may cause a person to become dehydrated such as a lack of liquid consumption, excessive sweating due to heat or physical exertion, or, as mentioned earlier, a hangover.
+Dehydration may also be the root cause of your headache.
+There are a number of reasons which may cause a person to become dehydrated such as a lack of liquid consumption, excessive sweating due to heat or physical exertion, or, as mentioned earlier, a hangover.
 As long as the dehydration is not at a dangerous level then the person can usually cure the headache and condition by consuming water or sport drinks.
 However, in severe cases of dehydration it may require the person to actually have an IV with appropriate medication inserted directly into their body by a medical professional.

 Different Types of Headaches